Sanlitun: History

 Prior to 1949, the Beijing Legation Quarter was the center of diplomatic activity in the capital.
 After the foundation of the People's Republic of China, the government wanted to move the diplomatic district outside the inner city.
 Sanlitun was chosen as the area where foreign legations and embassies were to be reallocated in the late 1950s.
 The area was called Sanlitun to designate its location from Dongzhimen gate (东直门), with tun meaning 'locality' and san li meanings 'three li (a li is 0.5 km), so that the name means "locality 1.5 km away (from Dongzhimen Gate)".

-Sanlitun began to grow when, along with the economic reforms of the late 1970s and early 1980s, bars serving expatriates and later locals began to open.
+Sanlitun began to grow when, along with the reform and opening up, bars serving expatriates and later locals began to open.
 International hotels introduced the first bars, but in the 1990s, standalone establishments appeared.
 Accounts differ over which was the first bar in Sanlitun, with one author crediting the Cat Cafe in 1995 while another names Frank's Place, which opened in 1990.

 The first supermarket in Beijing opened in Sanlitun in November 1982.
 This supermarket has an area about 300 square meters, selling a variety of products.

 The first bar on North Sanlitun Rd opened in 1995.
 After nearly 30 years, Sanlitun houses about 70% of bars in Beijing.

 South Sanlitun Rd used to have stores selling auto parts.
 After the construction of the Bar Street, those stores are demolished.

 Sanlitun Village opened in 2008, giving the area many new shops, restaurants, bars and a multiplex cinema.
 In 2013, Sanlitun Village changed its name to Taikoo Li Sanlitun.